Home » Anti-Infectives » Ceftriaxone For Injection 1g

 Never exceed 50 mg/kg/day in this age group.
 Higher ranges should be reserved for severe or bloodstream infections.

-Side effects of Ceftriaxone For Injection USP 1g
+Side effects of Ceftriaxone For Injection 1g

 Ceftriaxone Injection Side Effects